urlv/bytes/README.md

 ## About
 bytes library implements all of string functions for byte arrays<br>
-Useful for APIs that work with byte arrays - Saves you from having to convert the bytes to a string
+Useful for APIs that work with byte arrays (like IO) - Saves you from having to convert the bytes to a string

 ### Examples
 concatenate arrays - like ```"abc".concat("def")```